 British Columbia is full of fun physical activities.
-Whether it’s playing soccer, mountain biking, weight lifting, hiking, surfing, or snowboarding, there’s something out there for everyone.
+Whether it’s playing soccer, mountain biking, running, weight lifting, hiking, surfing, or snowboarding, there’s something out there for everyone.
 Unfortunately, the activities we love so much present the risk of injury and thus, the need for bracing.

 There are many different types of braces, and they all have one thing in common: they restrict the range of motion of an injured joint and promote recovery.
 Some of the more frequently used braces are listed below:

+Braces are available either over-the-counter or custom-made.
 A medical referral is required for custom braces and is recommended for over-the-counter braces as well.
 This ensures consistency between the healthcare professional’s recommendations and the patient’s treatment plan.